- West Orange Public Schools

 Interactive Writing

-The English Language Arts Program is designed to meet the needs of students at all ability levels and prepare them for college and career readiness.
-Advanced and Honor level courses are available to students possessing above grade level skills.
+Overall, the English Language Arts Program is designed to meet the needs of students at all ability levels and prepare them for college and career readiness.
+Advanced and honor-level courses are available to students possessing above-grade-level skills.
 High expectations are maintained for all students at every ability level.

-As a diverse community of practitioners and learners, we are confident and committed to the continued success of all of our students.
-Our goal is and always has been to be up to date with best educational practices in order to continue to support the families of the West Orange School District.
+As a diverse community of practitioners and learners, we are confident and committed to our students' continued success.
+Our goal has always been to stay current with best educational practices and continue to support the families of the West Orange School District.

 Contact Us